scrappyAI/Toka/docs/proposals/2025-06-28_loader_wasm_design.md

 ## Context

-`Transport::Wasm` in `toka-toolkit-core::loader` is currently a stub that carries a `path` string which is **never read**.
+`Transport::Wasm` in `toka-tools::loader` is currently a stub that carries a `path` string which is **never read**.
 The original intention was to allow loading pre-compiled `.wasm` binaries or sources compiled on the fly (via `wasmtime`).
 With the recent refactor we removed the unused field but kept the variant – now is the right moment to formalise its semantics.

 ### Goals